Flowering TRees-Dogwood

 Companion Plantings

-Good companions for aesthetics and compatibility of growing conditions include Rhododendrons, Azaleas, Witch -Hazel and Mountain Laurel.
+Good companions for aesthetics and compatibility of growing conditions include Rhododendrons, Azaleas, Witch-Hazel, and Mountain Laurel.

 Dogwood Varieties

 These dogwoods are successful in zones 5-9 in the eastern part of the country.
-If the devastating disease, anthracnose (leaf blight) is present in your territory you can plant the kousa or Cornelian cherry dogwood, instead.
+If the devastating disease, anthracnose (leaf blight) is present in your territory, you can plant the Kousa or Cornelian cherry dogwood, instead.

 The Pacific Dogwood is Cornus nuttallii.
-It grows between San Francisco and British Columbia, but not in the eastern part of the country, This is a more tender plant, rated to zone 7.
-It offers fewer selections than the eastern version.
+It grows between San Francisco and British Columbia, but not in the eastern part of the country; this is a more tender plant, rated to zone 7.
+It offers fewer selections than the Eastern version.
 Try North Star, Asconia, or Goldspot.

 The Cornelian Cherry Dogwood Cornus mas is a European Tree and grows in zones 5-8.
-The yellow blossoms arrive late and the fruits can be used in jams.
+The yellow blossoms arrive late, and the fruits can be used in jams.

 The Giant Dogwood is also called the Wedding Cake Dogwood for its layers of variegated foliage.
 It grows in zone 5-8 and reaches heights of 25-30 feet, rarely to 50′.
-Once mature it is low maintenance.
+Once mature, it is low maintenance.

 How to Use Dogwoods in Your Landscape

-The trees, with variety in size and color, can serve as a focal point, as a screen or accent.
+The trees’ variety in size and color can serve as a focal point, screen, or accent.

 Soil Preference

-Dogwood trees prefer moist well-drained soil, slightly acidic with organic matter.
+Dogwood trees prefer moist, well-drained soil, slightly acidic with organic matter.
 The quality of the drainage is particularly important for success.

 Light Conditions